telerik/maui-docs/controls/richtexteditor/context-menu.md

 On WinUI and MacCatalyst, the context menu opens on a right-button click over the editor's content.
 On Android and iOS, it appears as soon as the user performs selection.

+> on iOS, the context menu is available from iOS 16.0 version.

 The default context menu shows the following options:

 * **Cut**&mdash;Cuts the selected content and saves it in the system clipboard.